wp-plugins/catablog/readme.txt

 Upgraders:

 * Please export your database to xml before upgrading, just incase.
-* Backup `wp-content/uploads/catablog` to your local computer.
+* Backup the `wp-content/uploads/catablog` folder to your local computer.

 Highlighted Features: